pophero110/Tic-tac-toe/README.md

 1. add page title and icon ✅
 2. create folders to organize files ✅
-3. add global scoreboard
-4. fix tieGameSound load error on production ✅
+3. fix tieGameSound load error on production ✅
-5. add a footer that includes GitHub repo, LinkedIn and copyright
+4. add a footer that includes GitHub repo, LinkedIn and copyright
-6. testing what happens if there is more than one room

 # Hurdle

-1. refactor code - GameUI and Game => Game, Player and GameUI
+- how to manage the complexity
+- how to manage data flow